Syllabus for Bachelor's Programme in Business Studies

 - Responsible department: Department of Business Studies

-- the chosen main field of study
+•understand and apply advanced knowledge in the chosen main field of study

-- how to apply both qualitative and quantitative methods
+•understand and apply both qualitative and quantitative methods

-- current research issues within the selected main field of study
+•be familiar with current research issues within the selected main field of study

-- independently search for and critically evaluate information in order to discuss and analyse economic issues and situations
+•independently search for and critically evaluate information in order to discuss and analyse economic issues and situations

-- use basic information technology
+•use basic information technology programs

-- work independently as well as collaborate with others in problem solving situations
+•work independently as well as collaborate with others in problem solving situations

 Layout of the Programme